This page provides information on types of employment and other workplace arrangements.

-A casual employee is an employee, employed on a casual basis, who works on an irregular basis with no expectation of ongoing work.
-Casuals are paid a casual loading of at least 20%) to compensate for the paid leave entitlements they do not receive.
+Minimum rates of pay for casual employees include a loading (of at least 20%) to compensate for the paid leave entitlements they do not receive.
 Some WA awards require a higher casual loading to be paid and provide penalty rates for casuals working at particular times.

 Many WA awards specify a minimum number of hours in a shift a casual employee can work, as well as restrict how long an employee can be employed as a casual.
 Such restrictions do not apply to award free casuals.
 Please check any specific requirements in your award about casuals in the WA award summaries.